Seteeri/Particle/README.md

     * Xerox Parc - ...

 * Personal Influences:
-    * Gypsy by Larry Tesler
+    * Gypsy - Larry Tesler
-    * WWW by Sir Tim Berners-Lee
+    * WWW - Sir Tim Berners-Lee
-    * Inventing on Principle by Brett Victor
+    * Inventing on Principle - Brett Victor
+    * Robert Strandh - CLOSOS

 It was designed to address limitations I've personally encountered in the quest for a more efficient workflow; the main limitation being,